-During the interview week, some firms might also invite candidates to a social event, meal, or reception with members of the firm in order to get to know them better.
-The Law Society also has formal rules and procedures around when such socializing is allowed to take place and when the firm(s) and candidates are to cease communication with one another prior to offers being made.
-When scheduling your interviews during the interview week, be sure to consider whether you are going to be invited for a meal or reception, and consider how much time this might take up in your schedule.
-Depending on the firms/organizations that you are invited to interview with, you may have to choose your top picks and turn down interviews with others.
-Many consider these social events to be like a second interview-a sign that the firm is highly interested in you.
+During interview week, some firms might invite candidates to a social event, meal, or reception with members of the firm in order to get to know them better.
+The LSO has formal rules and procedures around when such socializing is allowed to take place and when the firm(s) and candidates are to cease communication with one another prior to offers being made.
+When scheduling your interviews during interview week, be sure to consider whether you are going to be invited to a social event and consider how much time this might take up in your schedule.
+Depending on the firms/organizations that you are interviewing with, you may have to choose your top picks and turn down interviews with others.
+Many consider these social events as a sign that the firm is highly interested in you.
 Therefore, attending the event or meal can be very important.
 The interview itself is important, but showing that you are committed to that particular firm and that you are highly interested in working for them is also important.
 Additionally, the social events allow you to interact with other members of the firm who were not in attendance during the interview.
-If you reached out to any junior members of the firm prior to your interview, you may see them again at a reception or social and can continue to build your network.
-Remember to treat any social event as a second interview, and therefore always conduct yourself in a professional manner and dress appropriately.
+If you reached out to any junior members of the firm prior to your interview, you may see them again at the event and can continue to build your network.
+Remember to treat any social events as a second interview, and therefore always conduct yourself in a professional manner and dress appropriately.